 Choose a Safe Car at Salvage Car Auctions Online

 Safety features should be a priority when buying a car.
 No matter the price of the car, it should have the maximum numbers of safety features.
 If budget is a constraint, AutoBidMaster has got you covered.
 By participating in our online auctions, you can find high-end salvage cars with almost every safety feature, and that too at affordable prices.
-You can register for free here and avail our member benefits.
+You can register for free here and see our membership benefits.
 If you have any questions about our bidding process or any of the vehicles listed with us, fill out our contact form or call +1 (503) 298-4300.